sadiqasg/attendance-system/README.md

 ```
 Then navigate into the repo folder and run `npm install` to install json-server
+Start the json-server by running `json-server --watch db.json`
 ```

 Launch the `index.html` on your browser to start the app. [use sadiq && superadmin as your login credentials]